michelangelodorado/AS3-Application-Creation-using-GitLab-CI-CD-pipeline-Ansible-and-BIG-IQ/README.md

 - atc_deploy ansible Role: Allows AS3 declaration to be sent to automation tool chain service.
 - bigiq_move_app_dashboard ansible Role: Move Application Service(s) in BIG-IQ Application Dashboard.

-1. Connect via SSH or Web Shell to the system Ubuntu Lamp Server. (if you use the Web Shell, login as f5student first: su - f5student).
+1. Connect via SSH or Web Shell to the system Ubuntu Lamp Server.
 2. Execute the following commands:
 ```sh
 ./gitlab/start-gitlab.sh
 ```
+3. Wait ~10 min to open GitLab web UI from the lab environment.
+Click on the ACCESS button of the Ubuntu Lamp Server system and click on GitLab.
+The login/password is root/purple123.
+Or open http://localhost:7002 from Google Chrome browser in the Jumphost.
+>> **Note**
+>> You can check GitLab status with docker exec gitlab_gitlab_1 gitlab-ctl status and GitLab logs with docker logs gitlab_gitlab_1.